wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-orchard-cms-gallery.md

 ## Next steps

-* [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Websites](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database)-- Learn how to create a new web app in Azure Websites from Visual Studio.
+* [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure Websites](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database/)-- Learn how to create a new web app in Azure Websites from Visual Studio.

 ## What's changed
 * For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the portal to the preview portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)
+* For a guide to the change of the portal to the Portal Preview see: [Reference for navigating the Portal Preview](https://manage.windowsazure.cn/)

 [1]: ./media/web-sites-dotnet-orchard-cms-gallery/orchardgallery-01.png
 [2]: ./media/web-sites-dotnet-orchard-cms-gallery/orchardgallery-02.png